Prank call

-A prank call (also known as a crank call) is a telephone call intended by the caller as a practical joke played on the person answering.
-It is often a type of nuisance call.
-It can be illegal under certain circumstances.
+A prank call (also known as a crank call, a hoax call, or a goof call) is a telephone call intended by the caller as a practical joke played on the person answering.
+It is often a type of nuisance call and can be illegal under certain circumstances.

 Recordings of prank phone calls became a staple of the obscure and amusing cassette tapes traded among musicians, sound engineers, and media traders in the United States from the late 1970s.
 Among the most famous and earliest recorded prank calls are the Tube Bar prank calls tapes, which centered on Louis "Red" Deutsch.
 Comedian Jerry Lewis was an incorrigible phone prankster, and recordings of his hijinks, dating from the 1960s and possibly earlier, still circulate to this day.

-Very prominent people have fallen victim to prank callers, for example Elizabeth II, who was fooled by Canadian DJ Pierre Brassard posing as Canadian Prime Minister Jean Chrétien, asking her to record a speech in support of Canadian unity ahead of the 1995 Quebec referendum.
-Two other notable examples of prank calls were made by the Miami-based radio station Radio El Zol.
-In one, they telephoned Venezuelan president Hugo Chávez, and spoke to him pretending to be Cuban president Fidel Castro.
+One victim of prank callers was Elizabeth II, who was fooled by Canadian DJ Pierre Brassard posing as Canadian Prime Minister Jean Chrétien, asking her to record a speech in support of Canadian unity ahead of the 1995 Quebec referendum.
+Another example is that of the prank calls made by the Miami-based radio station Radio El Zol.
+In one such call, they telephoned Venezuelan president Hugo Chávez and spoke to him pretending to be Cuban president Fidel Castro.
 They later reversed the prank, calling Castro and pretending to be Chávez.
 Castro began swearing at the pranksters live on air after they revealed themselves.

 Early examples

 British physicist R. V. Jones recorded two early examples of prank calls in his 1978 memoir Most Secret War: British Scientific Intelligence 1939–1945.
 The first was by Carl Bosch, a physicist and refugee from Nazi Germany, who in about 1933 persuaded a newspaper journalist that he could see his actions through the telephone (rather than, as was the case, from the window of his laboratory through the window of the journalist's flat).
-The second was by Jones himself who, in about the same year at Oxford University, pretending to be a telephone engineer, convinced a chemistry research student that there was a fault with his telephone.
+The second was by Jones in about the same year at Oxford University, pretending to be a telephone engineer, convinced a chemistry research student that there was a fault with his telephone.
 The student was persuaded to do such things as sing loudly into the telephone, and hold it by the flex while standing first on one leg then on the other.
 He finally had to be physically restrained by one of Jones' colleagues (who was in on the joke) from lowering it into a bucket of water.